 Accordingly, we permit our directors, officers and associates to pledge shares of company stock that they own.
 The board expects directors and executive officers to exercise good judgment when making decisions about their holdings and transactions involving company stock, including pledging.
 The board anticipates that the level of share pledging by directors and executive officers will decrease over time.
-In 2018, the number of shares pledged by our directors and executive officers as a group increased approximately 27,000 shares from 2017 levels as shares earned as stock compensation by certain executive officers were added to existing bank or broker accounts in which the number of shares previously owned significantly exceeded any loan amounts.
+In 2019, the number of shares pledged by our directors and executive officers as a group decreased by nearly 135,000 shares from 2018 levels and now represent approximately 0.5% of the total number of shares outstanding.

-A majority, 17 of our current 27 directors and executive officers, do not pledge any shares.
-Another group of nine have pledged shares totaling less than 0.2 percent of the shares outstanding.
-One director with pledged shares is a member of one of the company's founding families, with reported holdings of company stock that sufficiently outnumber the approximately 0.4 percent of shares outstanding that he holds in accounts and are available as collateral.
+A majority, 19 of our current 28 directors and executive officers, do not pledge any shares.
+Another group of nine have pledged shares totaling less than 0.1% of the shares outstanding.
+One director with pledged shares is a member of one of the company's founding families, with reported holdings of company stock that sufficiently outnumber the approximately 0.5% of shares outstanding that he holds in accounts and are available as collateral.